Rethinking STS and NLI in Large Language Models: Background

 \subsection{Task and Datasets}

 \paragraph{Task:} STS and NLI are both sentence-pair relationship prediction tasks.
-STS assesses the degree of semantic equivalence between two (short) texts.
-The aim is to predict a continuous similarity score for a sentence pair $(S1, S2)$, generally in the range $[0;5]$, where 0 indicates complete dissimilarity and 5 indicates equivalence in meaning.
+STS assesses the degree of semantic equivalence between two snippets of text.
+The aim is to predict a continuous similarity score for a sentence pair $(S1, S2)$, generally in the range $[0,5]$, where 0 indicates complete dissimilarity and 5 indicates equivalence in meaning.
 NLI highlights semantic reasoning, determining whether a given \textit{hypothesis} can be logically inferred from a given \textit{premise}, where if it can be, the example falls into \textsc{entailment}), otherwise \textsc{contradiction}, if undetermined \textsc{neutral}.